apostrophecms/docs/docs/guide/localization/README.md

 - a `baseUrl` must be set on the application, defining the default hostname, OR
 - a `hostname` setting must be used on all locales

-For this example we'll assume we have `baseUrl: 'example.com'` set on the application.
+For this example, we'll assume we have `baseUrl: 'example.com'` set on the application.
 :::

 So how does Apostrophe choose the best locale to use?
 In many cases it is clear.
 If there is conflict, however, the best locale uses the following prioritization: